A new practical framework for the stability analysis of perturbed saddle-point problems and applications: Conclusion

 In this paper we have presented a new framework for the stability analysis of perturbed saddle-point problems in variational formulation in a Hilbert space setting.
 Our aproach is constructive and is based on a specific norm fitting technique.
 The main theoretical result (Theorem~\ref{our_theorem}) is a generalization of the classical splitting theorem (Theorem~\ref{brezzi1}) of Brezzi and allows to conclude the necessary stability condition (big inf-sup condition) according to Babu\v{s}ka's theory (Theorem~\ref{thm:1}) from conditions similar to those on which Brezzi's theorem is based also in presence of a symmetric positive semidefinite perturbation term $c(\cdot,\cdot) \not \equiv 0$.

-As demonstrated on several examples, most of which were taken from different formulations of Biot's consolidation model, the new norm fitting technique guids the process of defining proper parameter-dependent norms and allows for simple and short proofs of the stability of perturbed saddle-point problems.
-Although the examples in the present paper are continuous (infinite-dimensional) models, the abstract framework suggests that the proposed technique would also be quite useful when studying the stability of various mixed (finite element) discretizations and additionally apply to other applications.
+As demonstrated on mixed formulations of generalized Poisson, Stokes, vector Laplacian, and Biot's equations, the new norm fitting technique guids the process of defining proper parameter-dependent norms and allows for simple and short proofs of the stability of perturbed saddle-point problems.
+Although the examples in the present paper are continuous (infinite-dimensional) models, the abstract framework suggests that the proposed technique is also quite useful when studying the stability of various mixed (finite element) discretizations and has a wide range of applications.